Thousands of people will take to the streets for Pride celebrations this month, which means arrests will occur.

 - Have you been arrested in the past?

-- If you were arrested, did you attend all required court dates?
+- Were you able to attend all the required court dates?

 - What ties do you have to the community?
-This includes employment, professional and social organizations, your time spent in the community, etc.
+These include employment, professional and social organizations, and your time spent in the community.

 - Are you responsible for caring for children or elderly family members?

 - What is the likelihood that you will commit another crime?